asinck/Timebot/README.md

 - help: Show the user a list of available commands.
 - xkcd: Show the title of the current xkcd comic.
 - viewxkcd [number]: Give the URL of the current (or optionally, numbered) xkcd comic image, as well as show the title and alt-text.
 Slack _should_ auto-expand the URL into the image.
 The output is formatted to show the title and alt-text below the image so they aren't lost above it.
+- quit, q: tell the bot to exit.